Beyond calibration: estimating the grouping loss of modern neural networks: Calibration is not enough

 \paragraph{Calibration with good accuracy does not imply good individual confidences} It is tempting to think that a calibrated classifier with optimal accuracy should provide confidence scores \intextsep{0pt}

 close to the true posterior probabilities.
 However, caution is necessary: \autoref{fig:example} shows a simple counterexample.
 The classifier presented gives an optimal accuracy as its confidence scores are always on the same side of the decision threshold as the true posterior probabilities.
 It is moreover calibrated, as for a given score $s$ (either 0.2 or 0.7 here), the expectation of $Q$ over the region where the confidence score is $s$ is actually equal to $s$.
 Yet, the confidence scores are not equal to $Q$ as $Q$ displays variance over regions of constant scores.
 This variance can be made as large as desired as long as both $Q$ and $S$ stay on the same side of the decision threshold to preserve accuracy.
-In fact, the flaws of a perfectly calibrated classifier that always predicts the same score are typically reflected by a high grouping loss.

-In \autoref{sec:app:examples}, we provide a more realistic example based on the output of a neural network that also builds on this key idea.
-As we formalize below, such variations of the true posterior probabilities over constant confidence scores are captured by the grouping loss \citep{Kull2015Novel}.
+The flaws of a perfectly calibrated classifier that always predicts the same score are typically due to variations of the true posterior probabilities over constant confidence scores.
+As we formalize below, such variations are captured by the grouping loss \citep{Kull2015Novel}. \autoref{sec:app:examples} provides a more realistic variant of this example based on the output of a neural network.